Friday, 20 May 2016

 Ok, so there's a bit more...

-On the brighter side while swinging through Bristow I came across Dakota all dressed up in his high school graduation cap and gown on his way to the library to do some research.
-He graduates next week so I’m guessing this is his dress rehearsal.
-A Sweet kid with a dream of becoming a computer repairman.
+While passing through Bristow, I met Dakota, dressed in his high school graduation cap and gown, on his way to the library to do some research.
+He graduates next week—this was apparently a dress rehearsal.
+Sweet kid, with dreams of becoming a computer repairman.

 Dakota, all ready for his graduation

-I made it as far as Elk City and tomorrow hope to eventually reach Gallup, New Mexico.
+I made it as far as Elk City today.
+Tomorrow, the plan is to reach Gallup, New Mexico.
+Let’s see what the road has in store.

 More……